Tame class field theory over local fields: Introduction

 We let $E^\tm(X) = \Ker(C^\tm(X) \to C(\ov{X}))$ and $J^\tm(X) = \Ker(\pi^{\ab, \tm}_1(X) \to \pi^{\ab}_1(\ov{X}))$.

 \begin{thm} The group $J^\tm(X)$ is finite and the reciprocity map induces a surjection

 \end{thm}

-As an application of \thmref{thm:Main-5}, we show that $J^\tm(X)$ can be written as a quotient of the direct sum of the 0-th ramification subgroups of the function fields of integral curves lying in $X$.
-We also obtain a similar description of $E^\tm(X)$ which plays a key role in proving \thmref{thm:Main-5}.
-We refer to \corref{cor:ML-main-3} and \thmref{thm:Tame-nr-main} for the precise statements of these results.
+As a part of proof of \thmref{thm:Main-5}, we show that $J^\tm(X)$ can be written as a quotient of the direct sum of the 0-th ramification subgroups of the function fields of integral curves lying in $X$.
+We also obtain a similar description of $E^\tm(X)$ (cf. \propref{prop:ML-main-3}) which plays a key role in proving \thmref{thm:Main-5}.

 .2cm